Atharvshukla/MentoGain-Task/README.md

 | `/api/delete-org-data` | DELETE | Deletes **all data for a given org_id**, across all projects. | `{ "org_id": "org123" }` | ✅ See screenshots below |

 ---
+## Read the NodeScriptPsuedoCode.txt For Better Understanding of api

 ## 🧪 Screenshots & Outputs